 The International Journal of Computer Science Education in Schools (IJCSES) is committed to increase the understanding of computer science education in schools by publishing theoretical manuscripts, empirical studies and literature reviews.
 The journal focuses on exploring computer science education in schools through pedagogical, cognitive and psychological perspectives.

-The Journal is indexed in Google Scholar and ERIC.
+The Journal is indexed in Google Scholar and published articles are included in ERIC.

 Objectives and Mission

 The objective of this journal is to develop a research network in teaching and learning in Computer Science Education in schools and related topics through high-quality research that focuses both theory and practice.
 This would enable academics and educators who are interested in research about theoretical developments in Computer Science Education, to reach most recent studies.
 The network would also provide a communication point for teachers who are interested in engaging in research projects, but not feeling confident.
 Additionally it provides researchers, teachers, students, and policymakers with valuable information in Computer Science Education in schools, and increases their understanding of the pedagogies and practices in this field.
 The IJCSES also identifies future directions in this constantly changing educational medium.

 The journal welcomes studies from diverse research orientation.
 Studies that are based on qualitative data, such as case studies and historical analysis are equally highly regarded as studies based on quantitative data.